Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Summary and Discussion

 We would like to note that doing this broad survey of the different possible analysis channels required us to use various assumptions and approximations, as we described along the way.
 Therefore, our predicted sensitivities should be viewed as rough estimates.
 The actual performance of the corresponding analyses may be worse because of neglected backgrounds or effects of unfolding.
 On the other hand, improvements in the reconstruction of electrons within jets to make them comparable to muons would enhance the performance.
 Advanced machine learning techniques that have been entering the field recently can also boost the performance by improving object identification and reconstruction and/or background rejection.
-Finally, new trigger paths that might be deployed in future runs of the LHC have the potential to improve the statistics of all of the proposed analyses.
+Finally, new trigger paths that could be deployed in future runs of the LHC have the potential to improve the statistics of all of the proposed analyses.
+The most promising channels would benefit from relaxing the $p_T$ thresholds of the single- and double-muon triggers.
+For $b\bar b$ this can be aided by requiring the muon track to have a significant impact parameter (as was done in the CMS parked data).
+Requiring the presence of tracks consistent with an energetic $\Lambda \to p\pi^-$ decay or one of the reconstructible $\Lambda_c^+$ decays in the relevant $b\bar b$ or $c\bar c$ channels might also be useful for extending the triggering to softer muons.
+In addition, an energetic $\Lambda \to p\pi^-$ or $\Lambda_c^+ \to pK^-\pi^+$ decay requirement could be used to lower the jet trigger threshold for the $s\bar s$ and the hadronic $c\bar c$ channels, respectively.

 Since the angular distribution coefficients $C_{ii}$ and $C_{ij}^\pm$ that will be measured in the spin correlation analyses depend on the polarization retention factors $r_L$ and $r_T$ via eq.~\eqref{eq:B,Cii,Cij+-}, the analyses proposed in this paper can be used to determine these factors for $c$ and $b$ quarks.
 By relying on spin correlation components allowed to be large by the symmetries of QCD (specifically $c_{kk}$, $c_{nn}$, $c_{rr}$, and $c_{rk}$),\footnote{In practice, $c_{rk}$ happens to be small when $p_T$ cuts are applied, as can be seen in tables~\ref{tab:bb cc spin correlations} and \ref{tab:bb cc spin correlations hi lumi}.} one can extract $r_L$ and $r_T$ using the (partly redundant) relations